hudmol/container_management/README.md

   * Verify that your container records have been migrated correctly.

+## Configuring it

+This plugin supports the following configuration options:

+  * container_management_barcode_length
+  * container_management_extent_calculator

+All configuration is optional.
+Default values will be used if none are specified.
+Add these entries to your config/config.rb file if you wish to override the defaults.

+### container_management_barcode_length
+This configuration option is used to specify allowed length ranges for barcodes by repository.
+For example:

+      AppConfig[:container_management_barcode_length] = {
+        :system_default => {:min => 5, :max => 10},
+        'repo' => {:min => 9, :max => 12},
+        'other_repo' => {:min => 9, :max => 9},
+        'yet_another_repo' => {:min => 6}
+      }

+The :system_default entry sets minimum and maximum allowed barcode lengths for the whole system (all repositories).
+The other entries, keyed by repository code, override the system defaults for specific repositories.
+Note that it is not necessary to override both :min and :max.
+In the example above 'yet_another_repository' would inherit :max from :system_default and so would have an allowed range of 6-10.
+If :min or :max are not provided either in :system_default or in an entry for the current repository then the barcode length is not lower or upper bounded respectively.

+### container_management_extent_calculator
+This configuration option is used to customize the behavior of the extent calculator function.
+For example:

+      AppConfig[:container_management_extent_calculator] = {
+        :report_volume => true,
+        :unit => :feet,
+        :decimal_places => 3
+      }

+The extent calculator provides a report on the total extent of containers within an accession, resource, or resource component.
+It calculates the extent by totaling the dimensions of the containers attached to instances belonging to the object in question and all of its children.
+The dimensions of the containers are specified in container profile records.

+The :report_volume option specifies whether the calculator should report a volume (cubic) measure or a length measure.
+The default is false (ie length).
+If a length measure is used then the calculator totals values in the field (width, height, depth) specified by extent_dimension of the container profiles it finds.
+If a volume measure is used the calculator multiples width, height and depth to determine a cubic measure for each container, and totals that value.

+The :unit option specifies the unit to report.
+The default is whatever the dimension_units value is in the first container profile it encounters when performing the calculation.
+Supported values are: :feet, :inches, :meters, :centimeters.

+The :decimal_places option specifies the number of decimal places to show for extent values in the report.
+The default is 2.

 ## Temporary workaround for "Full head" errors

 The top container linker passes a large amount of data to the frontend